ANGELINA EIDSON

 -

-Partner with schools to offer short talks on youth empowerment, sex trafficking prevention, and finding purpose through service and leadership through my community service initiative, Protecting Vulnerable Youth.
+Partner with schools to offer short talks on youth empowerment, dating violence prevention, and finding purpose through service and leadership through my community service initiative, The Safe Love Project.

 -

 Music draws people in, but stories and service keep them coming back.
-This approach builds credibility, broadens our reach, and presents the crown as a symbol of active leadership.
+This approach builds credibility, broadens our reach throughout the state, and presents the crown as a symbol of active leadership.

 "The legacy I hope to leave as Miss Florida is one of transformation through access.
 I want every girl in this state, regardless of background, to see herself reflected in this organization and know how to get involved, because when a girl understands the power of her voice and is given the tools to use it, she doesn’t just join our program.
 She steps into who she was meant to become."